-The top twenty-five largest industrial tenants represent 20.5% of the Industrial Properties' Annualized Base Rent.
-Other companies that are tenants in the Industrial Properties include General Electric Company, International Business Machines, Inc., Sears Roebuck & Co., Hewlett Packard Company, Federal Express Corporation, Lucent Technologies, Inc., The Home Depot and a wide variety of other national, regional and local industrial tenants.
-In addition to the larger leases reflected above, leases of less than 25,000 rentable square feet represent 58% of the Industrial Properties' total number of leases and 20.4% of the Industrial Properties' Annualized Base Rent, as depicted in the table under the caption "Industrial Property Lease Distributions."
+The largest industrial tenants represent 21.1% of the Industrial Properties' Annualized Base Rent (20.5% excluding the Pending Acquisition Properties).
+Other companies that are tenants in the Industrial Properties include General Electric Company, International Business Machines, Inc., Sears Roebuck & Co., Hewlett Packard Company, Federal Express Corporation, Lucent Technologies, Inc. and a wide variety of other national, regional and local industrial tenants.
+In addition to the larger leases reflected above, leases of less than 25,000 rentable square feet represent 55.3% of the Industrial Properties' total number of leases and 18.7% of the Industrial Properties' Annualized Base Rent (57.4% of the total number of leases and 20.5% of the Annualized Base Rent of the Contributed Industrial Properties), as depicted in the table under the caption "Industrial Property Lease Distributions."